 Server:

 Server/Storage Requirements: Server storage, processor, and RAM requirements will be based off a mathematical formula from the information obtained during the site survey process.
 Once the number, type and classification of cameras are approved by all parties, it will calculate the required server(s) fit for the site.
-These servers are all Avigilon servers that are approved CLINS and Assets by USPS.
+These servers are all video servers that contain USPS IT ACE images.
+These are approved CLINS and Assets by USPS.

 Storage for 30 Days continuous video with 30% expansion capability and motion identified assuming a frame rate of no less than 15 fps.
 Depending on size of system storage may be either internal to the server or external iSCSI attached NAS device.